MozillaReality/horizon/README.md

 /path/to/gecko-projects/obj-graphene/dist/Horizon.app/Contents/MacOS/graphene --start-manifest http://localhost:8000/manifest.webapp
 ```

-### Running as an addon.
+### Running as an add-on

-This will build and package the addon into the .xpi file.
+This will build and package the add-on into the .xpi file.

 ```
 gulp addon
 ```

-To run as an addon, you will need to simply drop the addon onto Firefox, or navigate to it with File -> Open.
+To run as an add-on, you will need to simply drop the add-on onto Firefox, or navigate to it with File -> Open.

 ## Deployment